Chain reactions: TEDxNYUShanghai shows the power of a single act

 The day’s five speakers encouraged students to take actions, no matter how small, that could positively impact themselves, those around them, or even to help change the world.

-This year’s speaker theme, “chain reactions,” built on last year’s “pioneering” theme; to be the next chapter in a student’s story of building towards success, said Lili Huang, ’22 and president of the TEDxNYUShanghai club, which spearheaded the event.
+This year’s speaker theme, “chain reactions,” built on last year’s “pioneering” theme, exploring the next chapter in a student’s story of building towards success, said Lili Huang, ’22 and president of the TEDxNYUShanghai club, which spearheaded the event.

 TEDx events provide a platform for chosen speakers to give short speeches designed to spread ideas, spark creativity and challenge convention.
 TedxNYUShanghai holds a license from the non-profit TED organization.